hknd23/DeepLearningCausal/README.md

 - Ensemble learning includes the candidate algorithms: gradient boosted trees, lasso, random forests, and neural nets.
 It combines these algorithms with a convex combination of weights based on minimizing cross-validated error.These algorithms are drawn from the 42 different ML methods in SuperLearner package developed by Polley et al. (2024).

-- Deep Neural Networks training via Resilient back propagation (Rprop) algorithm.
+- Deep Neural Networks training via the Resilient back propagation (Rprop) algorithm (Riedmiller and Braun, 1993).

 ### Functions in DeepLearnerCausal Package